 Be all of this as it may, whether or not Mary of Bethany is the “sinful woman” of Luke 7 doesn’t affect the question of the identification of Mary Magdalene and Mary of Bethany.

-There is no episode of this kind where an evangelist speaks merely of “Mary” where we have reason to believe from the other gospels Mary Magdalene was present.
+There is no episode of this kind where an evangelist speaks merely of “Mary” where we have reason to believe from the other Gospels Mary Magdalene was present.
 (Matthew has an “other Mary” present at Jesus’ burial and at the empty tomb, but she is “other” in contrast to Mary Magdalene.
 Only John places the Virgin Mary in any passion-narrative context.
 Mary was an extremely common name; in first-century Palestine close to half of all Jewish women were named either Mary or Salome!)

 John, in particular, calls Mary “Mary Magdalene” three times in fewer than 35 verses: at the cross, at the empty tomb, and in the meeting with the disciples.

-Yet in the two episodes of John 10–11, in which Jesus raises Lazarus and then Mary anoints his feet, the surname “Magdalene” is never heard.
+Yet in the two episodes of John 10–11, in which Jesus raises Lazarus and then Mary anoints his feet, “Magdalene” is never heard.
 The same goes for Luke 10, where Jesus teaches at Mary and Martha’s house.

 Remarkably, John makes a point of cross-referencing each of these two episodes to the other, making it as clear as possible that they involved the same people: